Integrate with Canonical Observability Stack¶

 "http://10.190.89.230/cos-alertmanager"

-Save these URLs as they will be useful in the Access monitoring resources section.
+Save these URLs as they will be used later in the Access monitoring resources section.

 If the output of juju exec looks similar to the success message below, this